-Line 31.
-Target Normal Cost, Adjusted if Applicable.
-In general, enter the target normal cost as reported in line 6.
-However, if the minimum required contribution is determined under Code section 430(a)(2) or ERISA section 303(a)(2) (relating to plans with excess assets), enter the amount of the minimum required contribution.
-For this purpose, excess assets are determined as the value of assets reported on line 2b reduced by any funding standard carryover balance and prefunding balance reported on line 13, columns (a) and (b), minus the funding target reported on line 3d, column (2) (but not less than zero).
-However, if the valuation date is not the first day of the plan year, excess assets are determined as the value of assets reported on line 2b reduced by any funding standard carryover balance and prefunding balance reported on line 13, columns (a) and (b), adjusted for interest at the effective interest rate for the period between the beginning of the plan year and the valuation date, minus the funding target reported on line 3d, column (2) (but not less than zero).
+Line 31a.
+Target Normal Cost (line 6).
+Enter the target normal cost as reported in line 6.

+Line 31b.
+Excess Assets.
+Enter the excess, if any, of the value of assets reported on line 2b reduced by any funding standard carryover balance and prefunding balance on line 13, columns (a) and (b), over the funding target reported on line 3d, column (2).
+If the valuation date is not the first day of the plan year, excess assets are determined as the value of assets reported on line 2b reduced by any funding standard carryover balance and prefunding balance reported on line 13, columns (a) and (b), adjusted for interest at the effective interest rate for the period between the beginning of the plan year and the valuation date, minus the funding target reported on line 3d, column (2) (but not less than zero).
+Limit the amount reported in line 31b so that it is not greater than the target normal cost reported in line 31a.